rainlynd/srt-translator/README.md

 ## Setup and Installation

 ### For End-Users (Packaged Application)
-1. Download the latest release for your operating system from the [Releases Page](https://github.com/rainlynd/srt-translator/releases) (Replace with actual link).
+1. Download the latest release for your operating system from the [Releases Page](https://github.com/rainlynd/srt-translator/releases)
 2. Install the application following standard procedures for your OS.
 3. Launch SRT Translator.
 4. Navigate to the **Settings** tab.